sonydaman/LearningWeb/BasicRquirement.md

 After this Course you will be able to work on HTML & learn how to make a Website in HTML.
 (Responsive Website,Database Interaction with php)

-There will be three days Demo classes.
+There will be Three Days Demo Classes.
 After the Demo you are expected to pay Monthly Charges.

 Your enquiries are always welcomed.